 If you are interested in pursuing a claim for compensation for damages caused by the water at Camp Lejeune, call (888)534-4850 today.

 A lawyer for Camp Lejeune claims can take a toxic water case if the victim is one of the following types of individuals:

 - VRG (veteran, reservist, guardsman)

 - Children, stepchildren, and legal dependents of a VRG

 - A civilian employee who worked at Camp Lejeune

 Additionally, the lawyer for Camp Lejeune claims must verify that the victim lived or worked at Camp Lejeune for at least 30 consecutive days between August 1, 1953, and December 31, 1987.

 The victim must also be diagnosed with an illness caused by drinking the water.
 For help understanding whether you qualify to file a claim, contact our Camp Lejeune claims attorney at (888)534-4850.

-Slater & Zurz has a Camp Lejeune claims lawyer excepting claims for all 50 states.
-We are ready to help you get the justice you and your family deserve.
-For far too long, the military has insulated itself from its responsibility to the people who were poisoned at Camp Lejeune.
+Slater & Zurz has a Camp Lejeune claims lawyer in Ohio ready to help you get the justice you and your family deserve.
+For far too long, the military has insulated itself from its responsibility to the people poisoned at Camp Lejeune.

-Now, the Camp Lejeune Justice Act may finally allow affected individuals to get relief after decades of pain and suffering.
+Now, the Honoring Our PACT Act and Camp Lejeune Justice Act finally allow affected individuals to get relief after decades of pain and suffering.